-Founded by Mayor Joseph P. Riley, Jr. in 1988 with the Clemson University Cooperative Extension Service, the Charleston Farmers Market ("CFM") is produced by the City of Charleston Office of Cultural Affairs (OCA), in cooperation with the City of Charleston Parks Department and Special Events Committee.
-Over the years, the CFM has received numerous awards: in 2005, the CFM received the Three Sisters Award from the Charleston Save the City Committee; in 2008, ranked by Travel + Leisure Magazine and New York Times as one of the Top 10 Best Farmers Markets in the nation; and proclaimed in Charleston City Paper's "Best Of" edition as "Best Attraction" and/or "Best Outdoor Event" for multiple years.
+Founded in 1989 with the Clemson University Cooperative Extension Service, the Charleston Farmers Market (CFM) is produced by the City of Charleston Office of Cultural Affairs (OCA), in cooperation with the City of Charleston Parks Department and Special Events Committee.
+Over the years, the CFM has received numerous awards: in 2005, the CFM received the Three Sisters Award from the Charleston Save the City Committee; in 2008, ranked by Travel + Leisure Magazine and New York Times as one of the Top 10 Best Farmers Markets in the nation; and proclaimed in Charleston City Paper's "Best Of" edition as "Best Attraction," "Best Outdoor Event," and/or "Best Farmers Market" for multiple years in a row.

-Located in Marion Square at the heart of historic downtown Charleston, the CFM is open each Saturday, April through November, 8am to 2pm with additional markets taking place on Saturdays and Sundays during our Holiday Market in December.
-Additional Sunday markets may be added during the Piccolo Spoleto Festival at the discretion of CFM Management.
+Located in Marion Square at the heart of historic downtown Charleston, the CFM is open each Saturday, April through November, 8am to 2pm with additional markets held on Sundays during the Piccolo Spoleto Festival in Late-May and Early-June as well as Saturdays and Sundays during our Holiday Market for the first three weekends in December.